writethedocs/www/docs/writing/beginners-guide-to-docs.rst

 ..

 	| Camera pans from stage left.
-	| It shows a text editor, open to a blank page
+	| It shows a text editor, open to a blank page.
 	| A person hunched in front, head to desk.

 The scene above is well known to everyone who writes for a living;